|

 You might swear that your dog carries grudges, and his mission in life seems to

 be to defy you, his owner.
-He reacts fearfully or explodes angrily.
+He reacts fearfully or explodes angrily or barks mindlessly.
+He or she cannot bear to stay alone.
 You think

 maybe your dog is protecting you, his home, his car, his bed, his food dish,